kaiulrich/kulrich_CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Pre-Prozessing

-Preprozessing the images had a very strong influence on the detection result. min max normalisation did a good job.
+Preprozessing the images had a very strong influence on the detection result.
+Min max normalisation did a good job.
-After analysing the images I recognized the the shape of the signs are verry clear strucktured.
-So the shape could by a strong characteristic of the sign and should come to the fore.
-To work with grayscaled images with gaussian blur filtering and Canny edge detection  could be an intersting approach.
+After analyzing the images I recognized that the shape of the signs were very clearly structured.
+So the shape could be a strong characteristic of the sign and should come to the fore.
+To work with grayscaled images with gaussian blur filtering and canny edge detection could be an interesting approach.

 ### Egalize number of images by class

 The training set has a strong influence on the detection result.
-I my case the effect wasn'd to big.
-The reason could be, that most of the testet images were in a class where the original training set had a relativly high number of pictures.
+I my case the effect wasn't too big.
+The reason could be that most of the testet images were in a class where the original training set had a relatively high number of pictures.
 (Class 5 Speed limit (80km/h), Class 7 Speed limit (100km/h)) or the shape was easy to detect (Class 14 Stop)
-The my be statisticaly more efficient ways to fill up the week classes, but it would by better to encrease the number of original pictures.
+There might be statistically more efficient ways to fill up the weak classes, but it would be better to encrease the number of original pictures.

 ### Training epochs and hyperparameters

-The results for same configuration differ.
-The reason are the random start weights and biases.
+The results for the same configuration differ.
+The reason is the random start weights and biases.
 It is worth to run the training a couple of times and take the best result.

 It takes a lot of time to train the network.
-So I had to make a compromize between batchsize, epochs, architectur complexity and training set size to find the best architekture.
-It is importand to keep in mind that in this sence the trend of the Validation and Test Accuracy are not linear.
+So I had to make a compromise between batchsize, epochs, architecture complexity and training set size to find the best architecture.
+It is importand to keep in mind that in this sense the trend of the Validation and Test Accuracy are not linear.

 ### New image selection

-I did not expect the quality of the detection so far.
-To get more information about the quality of the detection it would be good to choose more dificult examples.
+I did not expect the quality of the detection to be so accurate and was positively surprised.
+To gain more information about the quality of the detection it would be advisable to choose more difficult examples, such as

+* Similar figures in the middle of a sign: Class 9 (No passing), Class 10 (No passing for vehicles over 3.5 metric tons)
+* Similar figures in the middle of a sign:  Class 25 (Road work), Class 27 (Pedestrians)
+* A low represented image in the original traing set: Class 0 (Speed limit 20km/h), Class 19 (Dangerous curve to the left)